jhugobb/frr/README.md

 Once installed, run `./GLarenaPL`.
 Press the _spacebar_ and select _open plugin_ option and navigate to the "occlusionQ" plugin.
 Select the "occlusionQ.pro" file and the plugin should load.

+## Implementation
+This application is built for Linux in C++ using the provided viewer.
+The main body of the algorithm is in the `drawScene()` of the "occlusionQ.cpp" file.
+Depending on the selected optimisation, the rendering of objects is done differently.
+If Occlusion Queries is selected, we will perform a non-screen render of the bounding box of the objects and check if they were visible.
+If they were, we render the corresponding object normally, if not, we discard the rendering of said object.
+If View Frustum Culling is selected, then we use the representation of a bounding sphere, as it speeds calculations, to check if it is outside of our frustum.
+If the sphere is completely outside of our view frustum, then we discard that object and render it otherwise.
+When no mode is selected we perform a normal rendering.

 ## How to configure

 ### How to switch between optimisation algorithms